Q Acoustics Concept 300 Review

-Get those elements in place, though, and it’s safe to say the Q Acoustics Concept 300s deserve a place right up near the top of your shortlist.
-There are other speakers from rival brands that are every bit as worthy – Dynaudio’s Special Forty, for example, or PMC’s oddly named Twenty5.22 – but the Concept 300s have at least a couple of compelling advantages over nominal rivals.
+It’s safe to say the Q Acoustics Concept 300s deserve a place right up near the top of your shortlist.
+There are other speakers from rival brands that are every bit as worthy but the Concept 300s have at least a couple of compelling advantages over nominal rivals.

 Both Dynaudio and PMC will point you towards some very capable speaker supports, but they won’t have been designed specifically with their partnering speakers in mind.
 They won’t have anything like the visual drama, and – with the best will in the world – they won’t have the purity of purpose of Tensegrity.